 Best places to stay in Centro Storico

 Located in Rome, a few steps from Pantheon and 250 m from Piazza Navona, The Pantheon Iconic Rome Hotel features a panoramic terrace with views of the Pantheon and a bar.
-All air-conditioned, rooms come with a flat-screen TV with satellite channels, Nespresso coffee machine, Acqua di Parma toiletries and a wardrobe.
+All air-conditioned, rooms come with a flat-screen TV with satellite channels, Nespresso coffee machine, Acqua di Parma toiletries, and a wardrobe.

 MID-RANGE – Hotel Ponte Sisto

-This former monastery overlooks a peaceful courtyard where American buffet breakfast is served each morning.
-During warm weather, breakfast can be enjoyed out in the courtyard with a fountain, palm trees and tables and chairs.
+This former monastery overlooks a peaceful courtyard where an American buffet breakfast is served each morning.
+During warm weather, breakfast can be enjoyed out in the courtyard with a fountain, palm trees, and tables and chairs.
 Ponte Sisto Hotel is less than a 10-minute walk from Piazza Navona and 500 m from the tram and bus stops in Largo Argentina.

 BUDGET – Hotel Barrett